temporalio/documentation/docs/application-development/features.md

 ```

 To continue execution of a currently running Workflow as a completely different Workflow type, use `Workflow.newContinueAsNewStub()`.
-For example, in a Workflow class called `MyWorkflow`, we can create a Workflow stub with a different type, and call its Workflow method to continue execution as that type:
+For example, in a Workflow class called `YourWorkflow`, we can create a Workflow stub with a different type, and call its Workflow method to continue execution as that type:

 ```java
 MyOtherWorkflow continueAsNew = Workflow.newContinueAsNewStub(MyOtherWorkflow.class);